The Minnesota Partnership for Adolescent Health

 - Young people are responsible for acting on opportunities

-Using this Strategic Plan
+Using this Action Plan

 This collaboratively developed strategic plan was created to motivate, engage, and inspire action.
 It recognizes the important contributions and amazing ideas that exist across our great state.